bcgov/aps-infra-platform/documentation/how-to/client-cred-flow.md

 validate the token and depending on the plugin configuration, validate the scopes or roles.

-## 7. Gateway Proxying to Upstream
+## 7. Gateway proxying to upstream

 A technical, but important step in the integration is the Gateway proxying the request to the Upstream Service API and deciding on the different options for